GoogleChromeLabs/web-audio-samples/src/audio-worklet/design-pattern/wasm-supersaw/README.md

 3. In the terminal, run `make` to build the WASM file.

-4. Serve `index.html` file in the directoy.
+4. Serve `index.html` file in the directory.